designstem/projects/colorblindness/index-06-calculator.md

 -

-~Congratulations!
-You chose the STEM path and this is your quest:
+Congratulations!
+You chose the STEM path and **this is your quest**:
-Create a new color scheme for a calculator with white buttons, which also works for people with color vision deficiency.~
+~Create a new color scheme for a calculator with white buttons, which also works for people with color vision deficiency.~

 <br />

+#### Tasks

 1. ~**Product**: First, group the buttons and find hierarchies.
 Which are important buttons that you use often?
 How many different colors would you need?~
 2. ~**Color design**: Decide upon a color scheme which also works for color blind people with protanopia and deuteranopia.~